apache/buildstream/doc/source/arch_data_model.rst

 The responsibilities of a source include:

-* Loading the source's configuration from the core provided dictionary
+* Loading the source's configuration from the core provided dictionary.
-* Providing a unique key for any source specific configuration which might affect the staged source
+* Providing a unique key for any source specific configuration which might affect the staged source.
-* Implement discovery of new versions of the source upstream (referred to as *"tracking"*)
+* Implement discovery of new versions of the source upstream (referred to as *"tracking"*).
-* Staging the unpacked source to a given directory
+* Staging the unpacked source to a given directory.
-* Preparing workspaces
+* Preparing workspaces.

 Source data structure